Health and wellbeing during bereavement

 Looking after your health and wellbeing won’t bring back the person you have so sadly lost but it can help you feel more able to cope with your grief.
 There will still be bad days and less bad days and we will miss them forever but ultimately, our loved ones would want us to look after ourselves and find as much joy and purpose as we can in our lives.

-If you are bereaved and feel you might benefit from nutritional therapy and/or wellbeing coaching please contact me firstname.lastname@example.org (Skype consultations are available)
+If you’re bereaved and feel you might benefit from grief coaching with me, please see the Services page of my website and then contact me for further details: firstname.lastname@example.org (Zoom and Skype consultations are available)